Ben Carruthers: Personal life

 His first son, Caine Carruthers, was a bass player and was in ska band The Untouchables.
 Dijon Carruthers, his second son, was Megadeth's first drummer in 1983.

-According to his son, Ben Carruthers died of spinal cancer in 1983 at the premature age of forty-seven, not liver failure as is often stated as his father’s cause of death.

 Musical career

 As lead singer of Ben Carruthers and the Deep, he recorded the track "Jack O' Diamonds" in 1965, a song he co-wrote using lyrics given to him by Bob Dylan.